Logo for Stop Murdering Journalists: a shattered and bloddy press jacket in the style worn in Gaza

 • From the Yura Collective:

-Fatma Hassouna, a photographer from Gaza, is a graduate in Multimedia from the University College of Applied Sciences.
-She has worked with the Tamer Foundation for Community Education as a photographer and as a member of the editorial team for the literary group "Yara'at Al Adabi".
+Fatma Hassouna, a photographer from Gaza, graduated in Multimedia from the University College of Applied Sciences.
+She has worked as a photographer with the Tamer Foundation for Community Education and as a member of the editorial team for the literary group "Yara'at Al Adabi."
 Additionally, she has worked as a photographer with the Women's Affairs Foundation and as a member of the "She Leads" program with the organization Plan International.
 Her works have been showcased in several local exhibitions.

 • According to France 24: